ministryofjustice/peoplefinder/README.md

 ###Inadequate profiles

-To view profiles that are deemed to be 'inadequate' (not having a phone number, location and photo):
+To view a list of people whose profiles are deemed to be 'inadequate' (not having a phone number, location and photo):

 `rake peoplefinder:inadequate_profiles`